brockallen/BrockAllen.MembershipReboot/README.md

 # What is MembershipReboot

-The BrockAllen.MembershipReboot project is intended as an on-premise user account and identity management library.
+The MembershipReboot project is intended as a user account and identity management library.
 It has nothing to do with the ASP.NET Membership Provider (but was inspired by it).

-MembershipReboot is claims-aware and uses password stretching for proper password storage.
+MembershipReboot was initiated due to frustrations with the built-in ASP.NET Membership system.
+The goals are to improve upon and provide missing features from ASP.NET Membership.

+Some of the features of MembershipReboot are:

+* multi-tenant account management
+* claims-based identity management
+* extensible email verification for account activity
+* extensible username, password and email validation
+* extensible account audit support
+* proper password storage (via PBKDF2)
+	* configurable iterations
+	* defaults to OWASP recommendations for iterations (e.g. 64K in year 2012)

-The most common use case will be to integrate this into an ASP.NET or ASP.NET MVC applcation, though the library can also be used over a network as a service.
+The most common use case will be to integrate this into an ASP.NET or ASP.NET MVC application, though the library can also be used over a network as a service.

-## Background
+# Getting Started with MembershipReboot

+There is a core project (BrockAllen.MembershipReboot), a unit test project and several sample applications demonstrating various use-cases.
+The best way to see MembershipReboot in action is to start with the SingleTenantWebApp sample in BrockAllen.MembershipReboot\samples\CurrentSamples.

+## MembershipReboot, Claims and Windows Identity Foundation (WIF)

-The MembershipReboot project heavily uses claims and some related concepts.
+MembershipReboot is intended to support modern identity management, thus it heavily uses claims and some related concepts based upon Windows Identity Foundation in .NET 4.5.
 If you need a primer before diving in, we suggest the following one-hour video by Dominick Baier:

 [Authentication & Authorization in .NET 4.5 - Claims & Tokens become the standard Model](http://vimeo.com/43549130)

-# Getting Started with  MembershipReboot

-There is a core project (BrockAllen.MembershipReboot) and a sample application (BrockAllen.MembershipReboot.Mvc) demonstrating proper use.

 ## WIF Configuration

-The sample application's Web.config shows proper configuration of WIF which includes both of the following:
+The sample application's web.config shows proper configuration of WIF which includes both of the following:

 ```xml
   <configSections>